-Makeup exams may only be taken under extenuating circumstances (e.g., a death in the family), where you should email me so we both have a record.
+Makeup exams may only be taken under extenuating circumstances (e.g., a death in the family or a medical emergency), where you should email me so we both have a record.
 I will require official documentation of the reason for the absence, and I reserve the right to reject any excuse.
 Do everything in your power to be present for an exam.
 There is no makeup exam possible for the final exam.